 The chair will appoint a hearing panel of five UWC members and will appoint one of these members as the panel chair.
-The hearing panel will not include any member who has participated in an informal effort to resolve the same complaint.
+The hearing panel will not include any member who has participated in the resolution of an informal complaint arising out of the same events.
 The panel members and the decision maker (as defined in Section 7.5) will receive a copy of the complaint and response and must withdraw from the proceedings if their relationship to a party or other circumstances lead them to believe that they cannot judge the matter fairly.

-The secretary will send a notice to the parties, providing the names of the panel members and the decision maker and informing them of their right to object to the participation of a panel member or decision maker.
+The secretary will send a notice to the parties, providing the names of the UWC members and the decision maker and informing them of their right to object to the participation of a UWC member or decision maker.
 The objection must be in writing to the secretary and received within two days of the date of the notice, and it must state the party’s grounds for believing the panel member or decision maker is incapable of fairly judging the matter.
 The chair will decide whether an objection is justified, and that decision is final.
-When necessary, the chair will select a replacement panel member, and the person who would normally hear an appeal under Section 7.7 will act as the decision maker.
-Parties will have an opportunity to object to any panel member selected as a replacement.
+If a successful objection to the participation of a decision maker is raised, the chair will ask the dean of a different Yale school or the person who would normally hear an appeal under Section 7.7 to serve instead.
+Parties will have an opportunity to object to any panel member or decision maker selected as a replacement.

 7.3.
 Fact-Finder; Witnesses

 Within 21 days of his or her appointment, the fact-finder will present a written report to the secretary.
 The report will describe the relevant facts and circumstances and may address the credibility of witnesses but will not reach conclusions as to whether those facts and circumstances constitute a violation of University policy.
 After reviewing the report, the chair may request clarifications and additional investigation.
-When the report is complete, the secretary will send a copy to the parties with the date and location of the hearing.
+The secretary will send a copy of the completed report to the parties and inform them of with the date and location of the hearing.

 The hearing is intended primarily to allow the panel to interview the parties with respect to the fact-finder’s report.
 The panel chair will begin the hearing by explaining the substance of the complaint and the specific University policy or policies allegedly violated.
-The complainant and then the respondent may make a statement to the panel, and they may provide a written copy of their statements to the panel at the hearing.
-(The panel will provide a copy of any written statement it receives to the other party.)
+The complainant and then the respondent may make a brief statement of no longer than 10 minutes to the panel, and they may provide a written copy of their statements to the panel at the hearing.
+The panel will provide a copy of any written statement it receives to the other party.
 Following these statements, the panel will interview the complainant and then the respondent.
 At its sole discretion, the panel may request the testimony of additional witnesses.
 Witnesses, including the parties, will be questioned by the panel only, but each party will be given an opportunity to submit questions, which the panel, at its sole discretion, may choose to ask.

 The Secretary will send written notice of the decision and the penalty imposed , if any, to the parties, the members of the panel, the chair, and the University’s Title IX Coordinator.